 Although you are more likely to encounter a ZIP file than a RAR file in your everyday activities, both are great at compressing files.
 However, RARs have numerous advantages over ZIP files, offering everything from a higher level of compression to comprehensive support for error recovery.
 But that is no good if you don’t know how to open RAR files.
 Fortunately, the process is a simple one.

-Windows users can always purchase the premium WinRAR application for $29 to open the files — the file archiver initially built in conjunction with the proprietary format — but we have some alternative favorites we consider to be superior.
+Windows users can always purchase the premium WinRAR application for $29 to open the files — the file archiver initially built in conjunction with the proprietary format — but we have alternative favorites we consider to be superior.

 Step 1: Navigate to the 7-Zip download page and select the download link that corresponds to your desired version of the software.
 If you’re running the latest version of Windows 10, chances are you want the 64-bit version, but it’s a good idea to confirm which version of Windows you’re running first.